varjastas/words_counter/Readme.md

 Words here mean everything made up using words characters[0-9A-Za-z] and splitted by non-word characters: all special symbols, whitespaces etc.

 App can`t parse json generated code.
-It would require selenium or other webdriverss.
+It would require selenium or other webdrivers.

 ## How to run:
 1. Install libraries using this command: `pip install Flask requests`